Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Appalachian State and its opponents have combined for 68 points -- this matchup's over/under -- only once this year.
+- Appalachian State has combined with its opponents to score more than 68 points only once this season.

 - These two squads combine to surrender 48 points per game, 20.0 fewer than this contest's over/under.

-- The average total in Mountaineers games this season is 56.3, 11.7 points fewer than Saturday's over/under of 68 .
+- Mountaineers games have an average total of 56.3 points this season, 11.7 fewer than Saturday's over/under.

-- The 68 over/under in this game is 0.5 points above the 67.5 average total in Hilltoppers games this season.
+- The 68 total in this game is 0.5 points higher than the 67.5 average total in Hilltoppers games this season.

 Appalachian State Stats and Trends